kkarrwrites/boot-camp-module-09-readme-generator/README.md

 ## About

-A Node.js and NPM coding challenge for UConn Boot Camp.
+A Node.js and npm coding challenge for UConn Boot Camp.

 ## Description